nextflow-io/nextflow/docs/reference/process.md

   `stageAs`
   : Alias of `name`.

-`env( identifier )`
+`env( name )`

 : Declare an environment variable input.
-The received value should be a string, and it will be exported to the task environment as an environment variable given by `identifier`.
+The received value should be a string, and it will be exported to the task environment as an environment variable given by `name`.

 `stdin`